Xilinx/Vitis-AI/dsa/DPU-TRD/prj/Vitis/README.md

   - vart-dpu-runner
   - vart-dpu-controller

-   d.
+   e.
 Add <Vitis AI path>/DPU-TRD/src/app/samples/lib in GCC Host Link-> Libraries->Library search path. make sure that new path is in front of the SYSROOT path.

   ![LIBRARY](./doc/6.14.png)